squinkylabs/SquinkyVCV/docs/shaper.md

 ![ec image](./emitter-coupled.png)

-Models the saturation of an emitter coupled pair amplifier input, as was commonly found in the classic 3080 “OTA” chip that was used in many analog synthesizers and some phase shifters.
+Models the saturation of an emitter coupled pair amplifier input, as was found in the classic 3080 “OTA” chip that was used in many analog synthesizers and some phase shifters.
 Even when driven hard, Emitter Coupled will not distort as much as some of the other shapes, and definitely won’t mangle a sound.

 ### Full Wave